 Founders: Sipho Kobue, Nathi Tshabalala, Obakeng Mathloko, Lawrence Matjeni

 What They Do: Afta Robot is a platform that uses wireless technology combined with cloud support with the aim of improving the safety and efficiency for taxi operators and commuters.

-The app gives commuters information about when they can expect to depart from or arrive at a particular place and enables queue martials to better plan and allocate taxis according to demand.
+The app gives commuters information about when they can expect to depart from or arrive at a particular place and enables queue marshals to better plan and allocate taxis according to demand.
 It also enable drivers to locate passengers quicker by tracking users’ locations which the drivers can see on their smartphones.

 The app lets the owners know where taxis and commuters are which will allow them to plan vehicle availability that will increase efficiency by transporting passengers quickly and safely to wherever they need to be.